UK's Johnson to offer India alternatives to Russia ties on visit

 By Andrew MacAskill

-On his first trip to India as prime minister, starting on Thursday, Johnson will discuss strengthening security co-operation in meetings with Prime Minister Narendra Modi, a spokesperson for the British leader said.
+On his first trip to India as prime minister, Johnson will discuss strengthening security cooperation in meetings with Prime Minister Narendra Modi, his spokesperson said.

-In the wake of Russia's invasion of Ukraine, Western allies have called for India to speak out against the war.
-India, which is the world's biggest buyer of Russia's weapons and imports its oil, abstained in a United Nations vote condemning the invasion and has not imposed sanctions on Moscow.
+Western allies have urged India to speak out against the war in Ukraine.
+India, which imports Russian oil and is the world's biggest buyer of its weapons, abstained in a United Nations vote condemning the invasion and has not imposed sanctions on Moscow.

 U.S. President Joe Biden told Modi earlier this month that buying more oil from Russia was not in India's interest.
 Johnson will not lecture Modi on the matter, his spokesperson said.

-Uday Bhaskar, a director at the Society For Policy Studies in New Delhi, said the Indian government would listen carefully to Johnson's message if it was made respectfully, but there was little Britain could do in practice to replace Russia as a strategic ally.
+Uday Bhaskar, a director at the Society For Policy Studies in New Delhi, said there was little Britain could do in practice to replace Russia as a strategic ally.

-Even though India has grown closer to the West in recent years, the country still depends on Russia for more than half its supply of weapons amid a Himalayan border standoff with China and perennial tensions with Pakistan.
+Though India has grown closer to the West in recent years, it still depends on Russia for more than half its supply of weapons amid a Himalayan border standoff with China and perennial tensions with Pakistan.

-Johnson will arrive in India with an eye still on matters in London where he has been accused of deliberately misleading parliament about parties in Downing Street that broke his own coronavirus lockdown restrictions.
-He will miss a vote on Thursday over whether he should be referred to a parliamentary investigation.
+Johnson will arrive in India with an eye still on matters in London, where he will miss a vote on whether he should be referred to a parliamentary investigation over claims he misled lawmakers about parties in Downing Street that broke his own coronavirus lockdown restrictions.

 FREE TRADE TALKS

-Johnson's trip begins in Modi's home state of Gujarat, where he is expected to announce investment and new collaboration in science, health and technology.
-The British government said this would be the first time a British prime minister has visited the sprawling coastal state famed for its spirit of entrepreneurship and the ancestral home to about half of the British-Indian population.
+Johnson's trip begins in Modi's home state of Gujarat, where he will visit a new factory being opened by a British firm and announce investment and collaboration in science, health and technology.
+Britain said this would be the first time a British prime minister has visited the sprawling coastal state famed for its spirit of entrepreneurship and the ancestral home of about half the British-Indian population.

-India's longstanding demand for easier access to British visas for students and skilled workers in any trade talks will also prove politically difficult for the British government.
+Johnson will announce new investment and export agreements by British and Indian businesses, in fields ranging from software engineering to pharmaceuticals, which his office said would total more than 1 billion pounds.

-Unlike on recent British prime ministerial trips to India, there will not be a large accompanying business delegation, emphasising that the focus for this trip is around politics.
+India's longstanding demand for easier access to British visas for students and skilled workers during any trade talks will also prove politically difficult for the British government.

 ($1 = 0.7689 pounds)